learning2hash/learning2hash.github.io/contributing.markdown

 ---
 ## Contributing: Share Your Work with the Community

 Learning2hash is a growing library of research on hashing techniques and their applications in machine learning.
 If you've written a paper or know of an important work that’s missing from this site, you can contribute directly by adding your publication.
-With just a few clicks, your research will be showcased to **thousands** of researchers, practitioners, and innovators in the field.
+With just a few clicks, your research will be showcased to **thousands** of researchers in the field.

-### Why Contribute?
-- **Visibility**: Get your paper in front of a global audience of researchers.
-- **Networking**: Connect with others in the community who are working on similar problems.
-- **Impact**: Contribute to an open, curated resource that supports learning and research in hashing.

 ### How to Contribute
 Simply fill out the form below to submit your paper for review.